TikhonJelvis/website/projects.md

 Here are some of those projects.
 They vary from silly little things I wrote in a couple of days to more interesting projects that took weeks or months.

 * [FRP](/frp)
+  Some information on Functional Reactive Programming.
+Soon to have a tutorial.

 * <span class="tpl"> [TPL](/tpl) </span>
   A simple but flexible dynamically typed scripting language.